 Eating the predawn meal is one of the indicators of the health of fasting.
 In this meal, which is served before sunrise, enough protein and water should reach the body. the regular Iranian foods, which are served in lunch meals during the year are usually served as the pre-dawn during Ramadan.

-Since fasting people do not receive the nutrients, sugars, and water they need during the day, they should make up for this deficiency by eating nutrients at predawn and iftar so that they do not have the ability to fast and their health is not endangered.
-Iftar meal should include a variety of foods that are good for the body and maintain the strength of the fasting person, so it is better to get acquainted with the foods and beverages that have these characteristics.
-Iftar meal includes 3 parts itself :
+Since those who fast do not receive the nutrients, sugars, and water they need during the day, they should make up for this deficiency by eating nutrients at predawn and iftar so their health is not endangered.
+Iftar meal should include a variety of foods that are good for the body and maintain the strength of the fasting person, so it is better to get acquainted with foods and beverages that have these characteristics.
+Iftar meal includes 3 parts:

 In the first half of the year, the fasting hours may long up to 18.
 Fasting people do not break their fast at once, but first, they drink a hot soft drink as an aperitif.
 The most popular aperitif of Iranians is hot tea with rock candy.
-But warm milk and dates, herbal teas, rose and saffron syrup, are also served before the appetizer.
+But warm milk, herbal teas, with rose and saffron syrup, and dates are also served before the appetizer.

-Ash Reshteh is the traditional Iranian version of nuddle soup, cooked with beans, pea, and vegetables.
-Whit a strong taste of the dried mint powder.
-The Ash is garnished with a salty diary sauce named “Kashk”.
-That’s why it also is called Ash_e Kashk.
+Ash Reshteh is the traditional Iranian version of noodle soup, cooked with beans, peas, and vegetables.
+With a strong taste of the dried mint powder.
+The Ash is garnished with a salty dairy sauce named “Kashk”.
+That’s why it also is called Ash-e Kashk.

-Halim is a nutritious and stodgy food that is served as breakfast on normal days and a small amount of it is served as an appetizer during Ramadan.
-There are various versions of Halim in different countries, but honestly Iranian one The main ingredients of Halim are wheat and mutton.
+Halim is a nutritious and stodgy food that is served as breakfast on regular days and a small amount of it is served as an appetizer during Ramadan.
+There are various versions of Halim in different countries, but in the Iranian one, the main ingredients of Halim are wheat and mutton.
 The word Halim means patience and endurance because cooking Halim requires patience.
 This dish is cooked slowly for seven to eight hours, which results in a paste-like consistency ― blending the flavors of spices, meat, barley, and wheat.
 Finally, you can add cinnamon with sugar or salt up to your choice and taste it.

 - Main course :

-The main course food varies on different families with different tastes.
-Some people eat only bread, cheese, fresh herbs while others prefer rice and chicken for example.
-But the popular main course in most Nazri (Cooking and distributing free foods in holy days) ceremonies are Persian kebab and Gheymeh:
+The main course food varies for different families with different tastes.
+Some people eat only bread, cheese, and fresh herbs while others prefer rice and chicken for example.
+But the popular main course in most Nazri (Cooking and distributing free foods on holy days) ceremonies are Persian kebab and Gheymeh:

 Often cooked in enormous copper pots over wood-burning fires, is beef and split pea stew with the reddish tune of tomato sauce, in addition to some saffron and rose water.
 This luscious stew is served with white rice.